 A study of the structure, functions and changes of social groups, stressing the important role that group relationships play both for the individual and for society.
-Fundamental concepts are discussed and an introductory view of the general field of sociology is presented.
+Fundamental concepts are discussed and an introductory view of the general field of mendation in the structure of the general field of sociology is presented.
 Not open to freshmen, except by special permission.

-SOCIAL PROBLEMS 204.
+Social Problems 204.